-Any gas appliance in your home poses a potential risk of producing carbon monoxide (CO), a highly poisonous gas which occurs when natural gas or liquid petroleum gas (LPG) doesn’t burn as it should.
-This is the result of a gas appliance being improperly fitted, repaired or maintained, or when vents, flues or chimneys have become blocked.
-Other risks include gas leaks, fires and explosions and that’s why it’s so important to have all of your gas appliances checked once a year by a Gas Safe registered engineer.
+Any gas appliance in your home can produce carbon monoxide (CO), a highly poisonous gas which occurs when natural gas or liquid petroleum gas (LPG) doesn’t burn as it should.
+This is the result of a gas appliance being improperly fitted, repaired or maintained, or when vents, flues or chimneys have become blocked - and that’s why it’s so important to have all of your gas appliances checked once a year by a Gas Safe registered engineer.

 We know how busy everyday life can be, which is why we offer a free gas safety check reminder service at StayGasSafe.co.uk.
 Simply sign up and we’ll send you a quick text or email to let you know when it’s time for your yearly gas safety check.